 When your blood sugar gets this high, your blood becomes thick and syrupy.
 The excess sugar passes from your blood into your urine, which triggers a filtering process that draws tremendous amounts of fluid from your body.

-Symptoms are influenced by the severity of the hypoglycemia.
-With longstanding diabetes, however, you may lose the early warning signs — such as hunger and perspiration — and may only develop symptoms when your blood sugar is dangerously low.
+Signs and symptoms are influenced by the severity of the hypoglycemia.
+With longstanding diabetes, however, you may lose the early warning signs — such as hunger, shakiness and perspiration — and may only develop symptoms when your blood sugar is dangerously low.
 This is called hypoglycemia unawareness.

 You Are ...
 The Campaign for Mayo Clinic